akshatvaidya/MaxConnect-4/README.md

    printing the gameboard to console as well as an output file,

 How to run:
-1) Unzip the file.
-2) Paste the text file where the Maxconnect4.java file is extracted.
 (Please keep all the .java files and .txt files together in one folder only.)

+In the input files, a 0 stands for an empty spot, a 1 stands for a piece played by the first player, and a 2 stands for a piece played by the second player.
+The last number in the input file indicates which player plays NEXT (and NOT which player played last).

-3) Open cmd and go the directory where the zip file is extracted.
-Compile the program using command: javac Maxconnect4.java
+1) Compile the program using command: javac Maxconnect4.java
-4) Run the program in following ways:
+2) Run the program in following ways:
 	1) For Single-Move mode:
 		java Maxconnect4 one-move inputFileName.txt outputFileName.txt depth
 	2) For Interactive mode: